A simple farmer, wanting only one thing other than a good crop.

 The capsule went together without a problem.
-Most everything snapped into place with only a slight push or tug and tightened down with the supplied tools.
-The only problem came when Sarah saw that her bed wouldn’t fit through the door and she realized that she would have to sleep on the twin size cot the manufacturer had provided.
+Everything snapped into place with a slight push or tug and tightened down with the supplied tools.
+One little problem came when Sarah saw that her bed wouldn’t fit through the door, and she realized she would have to sleep on the twin size cot the manufacturer provided.
 “I won’t do it.
-I don’t even have any sheets that will fit that worthless excuse for a bed.
-You send this mess back, right now.
-Right-this-instant."
+I don’t even have any sheets that will fit that, that worthless excuse for a bed.
+You send this whole mess back, right now.
+Right-this-instant!”

-Sarah’s glare cut through Michael before she stomped away, leaving him with an open hole where his mouth was suppose to be and an argument dangling from the tip of his tongue.
-He would let her stew for a while, then apologize for being a man and ask her to let him and the capsule stay just one more night.
+Sarah’s glare sliced through Michael before she stomped away, leaving him with an open hole where his mouth used to be and an argument dangling from the tip of his tongue.
+He would let her stew for a while, then apologize for being a man and ask her to let him and the capsule stay one more night.
 Of course, he wouldn’t really settle for just one more night.
 He would only hope for her mood to change before the next night came.
 If it hadn’t changed by then, he would have to beg for another.

-After a few days, Sarah must have realized that her bed would have taken too much space away from her and the baby because she allowed Michael to stay without any argument at all--the capsule too.
-That was a good sign for Michael because the rains were ending, the capsule was assembled and it was almost time for him to go back to work.
-It would be nice if the doors were unlatched when he returned from his first day in the fields.
+After a few days, Sarah must have realized that her bed would have taken space away from her and the baby because she allowed Michael to stay without any argument at all—the capsule too.
+That was a good sign for Michael because the rains were ending, the capsule was assembled, and it was almost time for him to go back to work.
+It would be nice if the doors were unlatched when he returned from the fields.

 His first day back in the field was uneventful, except for field number thirty-three.
 It had flooded, so he had to rework the dike system.
 In the process, he became covered in slimy mud that smelled like fish.
-Sarah would have made him hose off in the front yard before she would have let him in the house and she would have been screaming at him the whole time.
+Sarah would have made him hose off in the front yard before she would have let him in the house, and she would have been screaming at him the whole time.
 So he thought he might avoid all that by finding a pond with water clear enough to wash in.
-Besides, it had turned out to be a very hot day and a cool swim would be refreshing.
+Besides, it turned out to be a very hot day, and he would enjoy a refreshing swim.

-The shuttle cart could carry him only so high, just above the tops of the trees, so Michael’s range of vision was limited.
-He sat just above the treetops searching the nearby ponds for one that had semi-clear water, water clean enough to bathe in.
-His binoculars were gaining a coat of mud from the drippy goo that covered his hands, so he used the sack Sarah had packed his lunch in to wipe them off.
-His sandwich fell from the sack and the sight of the bread reminded him of Cotton-top.
+The shuttle-cart's bucket-lift only slightly cleared the tops of the trees.
+Michael’s range of vision was limited.
+He sat barely above the top of the forest, searching nearby ponds for one with semi-clear water, clean enough to bathe in.
+His binoculars were gaining a coat of mud from the drippy goo that covered his hands, so he used the sack in which Sarah packed his lunch to wipe them off.
+His sandwich fell from the sack onto the floor of the bucket.
+The sight of the it reminded him of Cotton-top.
 He normally ate his lunch in field number one-two-five and used the crust from his sandwich to coax Cotton-top out of the woods.

 He turned his binoculars on field one-two-five and zoomed in on plant number sixteen.
 One of the pouches swelled and wiggled like some other small animal had met the same fate as Cotton-top.
-Then, as he watched, the bottom broke out of the pouch and its contents spilled into the mud below.
-He focused his binoculars on a tiny, squirming, goo-covered sack that had fallen from the pouch and lay in the mud with something inside it struggling to get free.
-A spot in the membrane stretched, then tore and an animal’s head poked through.
-It was Cotton-top.
+Then, as he watched, the bottom broke out of the pouch, and its contents spilled into the mud below.
+He focused his binoculars on a tiny, squirming, goo-covered sack as it lay in the mud with something inside struggling to get free.
+One side of the membrane stretched, then tore and an animal’s head poked through.
+It looked like Cotton-top.

-Michael focused his binoculars carefully and squinted to make sure, then he jumped into the driver’s seat and raced his shuttle cart to field one-two-five.
-When he got there, he went straight to plant sixteen and there sat Cotton-top licking himself clean, moving in groggy jerks like a newborn, but aware enough to lurch for the woods when Michael approached him.
+Michael focused his binoculars and squinted to make sure.
+He hurriedly lowered the bucket to the ground, then jumped into the driver’s seat of the shuttle-cart and raced away toward field one-two-five.
+When he got there, he went straight to plant sixteen and there sat Cotton-top licking himself clean, moving in groggy jerks like a newborn, but aware enough to lurch for the woods when he noticed Michael.
 Michael scooped him into a sample sack and tied it off at the top.
 “Hey, little buddy.
 How did you survive that snakebite?
 Hmmm, maybe I was wrong about these pouches.
-Maybe they’re not digestion vessels at all.
-Maybe they have some kind of symbiotic function that yields medicinal value to the animal trapped inside.
+I guess they’re not digestion vessels at all.
+Maybe they have some kind of symbiotic function that yields a medicinal value to the animal trapped inside.
 This’ll be a real puzzler for those brains in the lab.”

 Then he examined the pouches again.
 A syrupy liquid dripped from the jagged edges of the ruptured pouch, but the other pouch on the plant sagged at the bottom too, like there was something in it ready to fall out.
-Michael lifted the undamaged pouch with its bottom resting in his palm.
-“The westerly pouch seems--" that was it.
-The "westerly” pouch.
+Michael lifted the undamaged pouch with its bottom resting on his palm.
+“The westerly pouch seems. . ."
+That was it—the “westerly” pouch.

-Michael dropped Cotton-top back into his sack, then rewound his recorder to the last set of notes he had made on field one-two-five and listened, ". . . as he died, he fell into the westerly pouch on plant number sixteen. . ."
+Michael gently lowered the pouch to its original position, then rewound his recorder to the last set of notes he had made on field one-two-five and listened. “. . . as he died, he fell into the westerly pouch on plant number sixteen.”
 It was the westerly pouch.
-Michael used his mud-crusted fingers to spread the top of the “westerly” pouch opened.
+Michael used his mud-crusted fingers to spread the top of the “westerly” pouch open.
 Inside, he found several half-digested bones along with a small skull that had one hair still clinging to its cap.
 One cotton-white hair.

-Michael's Tele buzzed and he snapped it up.
+“Michael,” Michael’s Tele buzzed and he snapped it up.
 “Sarah.
-You won’t believe--"
+You won’t believe—“

 “Michael!
 I need you!”